TcPirate1/FF_collection_GUI/AvaloniaGUI/README.md

 [x] Fixed download error by running the install script myself so that it wouldn't face permission errors.
 This doesn't fix that the settings does not use the specified path.

-[] C# dev kit does not detect the installed .NET sdk on Manjaro machine.
-Trying to find solution to this.
+[x] C# dev kit does not detect the installed .NET sdk on Manjaro machine.
+Still don't know what caused this but after re-booting, it appears to be fixed.

-[] Cancel button functionality.
+[x] Cancel button functionality.
 Instead of closing the page, it will just clear text fields.

 [] Connect to MongoDB (Need to convert to a web service at a later date).